turibe/swi-prolog-z3/README.md

 With the high-level API in `z3.pl`,
 Z3 asserts are incremental and backtrackable, and the Z3 solver context is pushed and popped automatically.

+Alternatively, `stateful-repl` accumulates state from one query to the next.

 ### Contact